 We use wholesome farro instead of cracked wheat in this tasty recipe for Farro Tabbouleh!
 Made with finely chopped cucumbers, tomatoes, fresh herbs, lemon, and olive oil, it’s healthy, delicious and vegan!
 Here’s our classic Tabouli Recipe!

-A simple make-ahead salad that keeps for days -perfect for weekday lunches, meals on-the-go or large gatherings.
-This hearty vegan salad is made with fresh summer ingredients- vine-ripened tomatoes, cucumbers, onion and fresh herbs, then simply dressed with lemon, sea salt and olive oil- one of my all-time favorites for sure!
+A simple make-ahead salad that keeps for days, this Farro Tabouleh is perfect for weekday lunches, meals on-the-go or large gatherings.
+Made with fresh summer ingredients- vine-ripened tomatoes, cucumbers, onion and fresh herbs, then simply dressed with lemon, sea salt and olive oil- one of my all-time favorites for sure!

 Hearty and filling, yet light and refreshing.
 All the things I crave in a summer salad!
 You really can’t go wrong with fresh herbs and lemon!